World, entities, components

 - place entities into your world to form a starting point for your game (create a snapshot)

 The components on entities act as the data of the game world.
-And you’ll write code, within workers: game logic makes use of that data to work.
+And you’ll write game logic code within workers to make use of that data.

 Why is this necessary?